+Proactively manage and monitor.
 Once the contract is fully executed by all parties, agency staff must proactively manage and monitor the contract to ensure the quality and quantity of services are received.
-Effective management and monitoring of personal service contracts are keys to successful contracting results.
+Effective management and monitoring of client service contracts are keys to successful contracting results.